 As adults, people with NPD usually find it almost impossible to be vulnerable.

 Vulnerability is associated with shame and sufferers will do anything to avoid the terrible feelings accompanying any hint of humiliation or criticism, often dissociating in response to unexpected feedback from an important other.
 They will defend against these painful feelings, making them appear defensive and difficult.
 (Which they no doubt are.)

-Those struggling with NPD don’t always present in the ways suggested by the popular stereotypes.
+Those struggling with Narcissism don’t always present in the ways suggested by the popular stereotypes.

 They are not always flamboyant or gregarious.

 Nor do they always have to be the life of the party, charismatic and self-obsessed.

 The shy or “covert” narcissist can be more challenging to pick and is often subtly self-deprecating, whilst still desperately seeking the assurance and approval of others to bolster their shaky sense of self.

 People with NPD find it hard to come to (and stay in) therapy.
 They are reluctant to share their vulnerabilities and will often project difficult feelings onto others — including their therapist.
 They can respond with cold rejection and sometimes rage to being questioned or challenged.
 It can be almost impossible for employees to survive a manager with this disorder and trying to have a relationship with someone who has NPD is tough.